-The Downtown Pomona Specific Plan (Specific Plan) is a comprehensive document that implements the vision for the Specific Plan area as established by the City of Pomona General Plan and the Specific Plan planning process.
+The Downtown Pomona Specific Plan is a comprehensive document that implements the vision for Downtown Pomona established by the City of Pomona General Plan.
 The Specific Plan was originally adopted in 1994 and has had several targeted updates.
 In 2017, the City of Pomona began a comprehensive update to the Specific Plan, funded by a grant from the Los Angeles County Metropolitan Transportation Authority (Metro) Round 4 Transit Oriented Development (TOD) Planning Grant Funds.
 The purpose of the grant is to create a regulatory environment supportive of TOD around station areas and adjacent transit corridors.
 TOD increases accessibility and utilization of public transportation.
 An additional purpose of the specific plan update is to reconcile overlapping development standards, land uses, and boundary conditions with the Pomona Corridors Specific Plan and implement the Pomona General Plan update, both adopted in March 2014.